 Overall protection of human health and the environment is a threshold criterion for all BCP Site alternatives.
-While the BCP Site poses no potential exposure to human health or the environment off-site, Alternative No. 2 increases the overall protection of human health and the environment on the BCP Site by interrupting all direct exposure pathways on the BCP Site.
+Alternative No. 2 increases the overall protection of human health and the environment on the BCP Site by interrupting all direct exposure pathways on the BCP Site.
 BCP Site workers are protected by following the SMP and EWPs.
 The environment is protected by the combination of the underlying clay and the containment provided by the proposed soil cover that includes a perimeter clay layer keyed into the underlying silty clay.